Mae Street Kidd: Biography

-Born on February 8, 1904, in Millersburg, Kentucky to Anna Belle Leer (1883–1984) who worked for a well-to-do white family with a large farm in central Kentucky.
-Kidd's father, Charles Robert Jones (February 6, 1875 - March 15, 1972), was the son of her mother's employers; and, she was their second child together.
-Her older brother was George William Jones (July 18, 1901 - July 6, 1986).
-As a girl she was called Minne Mae Jones.
-She attended Springfield Institute from 1948 to 1950, University of Louisville, and American University, 1966–67.
+Kidd was born on February 8, 1904, in Millersburg, Kentucky, to Anna Belle Leer (1883–1984) and Charles Robert Jones (February 6, 1875 - March 15, 1972).
+Her mother, whom Kidd remembered as "a beautiful woman of mixed African, Indian, and white blood," was born on a farm in Harrison County, Kentucky, where her father, a white man, also lived as a farmer.
+Her older brother, George William Jones (July 18, 1901 - July 6, 1986), shared the same mother and father with Kidd.
+But Kidd knew little about the circumstances of her birth because, as she later recalled, "My mother never, ever mentioned my father."
+She learned about him from other older women in her community and only saw Jones one time while she was living as an adult in Louisville.

-Kidd spent her early years in Millersburg, a town in Bourbon County.
-When she was two, her mother married a tobacco farmer, James W. (Willie) Taylor (1881–1959), who later became a chicken breeder.
-Kidd's mother, meanwhile, had a thriving catering business and often served as a local midwife.
-Kidd knew that her real father had married and began a family of his own, "and they and their mother used to come visit my mother, who was very friendly with his white family," she recalled in an oral history interview with Wade Hall.
+Kidd knew that her real father had married and begun a family of his own, "and they and their mother used to come visit my mother, who was very friendly with his white family," she recalled in a series of oral history interviews arranged into a memoir by author Wade Hall.
 "But I never wanted anything to do with them.
 I was hurt that he couldn't--or wouldn't--acknowledge me openly as his daughter.
 It was a painful part of my childhood, but I got over it."

+Kidd spent her early years in Millersburg, a town in Bourbon County, Kentucky.
+As a girl she was called Minne Mae Jones.
+When she was two, her mother married an African American tobacco farmer, James W. (Willie) Taylor (1881–1959), who later became a chicken breeder.
+Kidd's mother, meanwhile, had a thriving catering business and often served as a local midwife.

 Millersburg's blacks lived in a section of the town called Shippsville, and Kidd went to school there until the eighth grade.
 As a youngster, she realized that her light skin made it possible for her to skirt the Jim Crow laws that were a feature of life in the American South at the time: under these acts, blacks were restricted to certain schools, seating areas of public transportation, and even drinking fountains and rest rooms.
 She recalled that she liked to go into the Millersburg millinery shops and try on hats as a little girl, and pointed out that all in the town knew that she was of mixed heritage.
 Kidd's mother eventually moved the family to Millersburg proper after asking her cousin, who was white, to purchase the house and have the deed transferred to her.